PaNOSC-ViNYL/ase/doc/ase/surface.rst

 After a slab has been created, a vacuum layer can be added.
 It is also possible to add one or more adsorbates.

-.. autofunction:: ase.lattice.surface.add_adsorbate
+.. autofunction:: ase.build.add_adsorbate
-.. autofunction:: ase.lattice.surface.add_vacuum
+.. autofunction:: ase.build.add_vacuum

 .. _general-surface-section: